wesleywerner/loveslime/README.md

     egoAnim:define("walk east", westFrames, westDelays):flip()

 The `sounds` parameter is an indexed table of sound sources, each sound plays when the corresponding frame position is drawn.

+The `offset` parameter is a table of `{x, y}` which displaces the drawing of frames.
+This is used in certain special cases, for example your actor has a certain animation with a different tileset size than it's normal frames.
+Switching to such an animtion makes the draw position jump since the center position of the larger frames don't line up to the normal frames.
+Compensate for this variation with the `offset` parameter.

 ![func](api/func.png) `slime:animationDuration(actor, key)`